 Can I Recover Damages If I’m Being Blamed for a Cruise Ship Accident in Florida?

-Unlike other states, you won’t lose your right to compensation even if you were mostly responsible for the accident.
-Florida has pure comparative fault laws.
-You can recover compensation if someone else was even slightly liable.
+Unlike other states, you won’t lose your right to compensation unless you were mostly responsible for the accident.
+Florida has modified comparative fault laws.
+You can recover compensation if someone else was mostly liable.
 However, your damages will be reduced in proportion to your share of fault.

 It’s the insurance adjuster’s job to pay accident victims as little as possible.
 Because of that, you should expect them to try to find a way to blame you for the accident.
 Remember, those allegations aren’t always justified.
 An experienced attorney can protect you from these and other insurance tactics.